williamFalcon/test-tube/README.md

 - Any python based ML or DL library
 - Runs seamlessly on CPU and GPU.

+### Why Test Tube
+If you're a researcher, test-tube is highly encouraged as a way to post your paper's training logs to help add transparency and show others what you've tried that didn't work.

 ## Examples

 ### Log experiments